U.S. hits Syria with toughest sanctions yet to push Assad to end war

 Syrian authorities blame Western sanctions for widespread hardship among ordinary residents, where the currency collapse has led to soaring prices and people struggling to afford food and basic supplies.

-Reporting by Humeyra Pamuk and Daphne Psaledakis; Editing by Alex Richardson and Nick Zieminski
+Reporting by Humeyra Pamuk and Daphne Psaledakis; Editing by Alex Richardson, Nick Zieminski and Jonathan Oatis